Vapok/AdventureBackpacks/PATCHNOTES.md

 # Adventure Backpacks Patchnotes

+# 1.5.8.0
+* Added Frost Resistance as a Configurable Effect.
+* Added Troll Armor Set as a Configurable Effect.
+* Completely reworked the Effects System, introducing Factory pattern.
+* Reworked Backpack Inception.
+The gods have looked down upon you unfavorably.

 # 1.5.7.0
 * We have finally identified the issue with the drop rates.
 The issue stemmed from Non-English OS based players (where decimals are represented as 0,00, not 0.00) were experiencing an issue with a Culture variation issue.
     * I couldn't detect it because I only run in English mode, and so it worked for me Apologies to my non-English friends out there.
     * **_NOTE: PLEASE DELETE YOUR CONFIGURATION ON BOTH SERVER AND CLIENT WHEN UPDATING TO 1.5.7_**
 * Revamped the Configuration Section to use non-localized section names in the configuration file, while still showing localized labels in the Configuration Manager UI.
 * Turned off materials shader replacer, which was causing a flicker.